-Growing mushrooms is a simple, fun, and easy way to diversify your homestead or garden.
-With these simple how to grow mushroom steps, you can create a perennial mushroom area, and enjoy the benefits of fun of fresh mushrooms at home.
+Growing mushrooms on logs is a simple, fun, and easy way to diversify your homestead or garden.
+With these simple how to grow mushroom steps, you can create a perennial mushroom area, and enjoy the benefits and fun of fresh mushrooms at home.

 You can grow mushrooms at home.
 You don’t need a scientific laboratory to grow mushrooms at home.
 You don’t even need to buy a mushroom grow kit.
-This post will show you how to grow mushrooms outdoors on logs from your woodlot.
+This post will show you how to grow mushrooms outdoors on logs from your woodlot or from the forest.
 You’ll grow them in a shaded area that isn’t suitable for vegetables.
 If you don’t have a wooded area, you can lean the logs on the North side of your house out of direct sun.

 You’ll need mushroom sawdust spawn or spawned dowel plugs to get started.
 The plugs or sawdust have the mushroom mycelium, the mushroom roots, growing on them when you buy them.
 Mushrooms will grow where the mycelium grows.

 When I ordered mushroom spawn I ordered sawdust spawn rather than plug spawn.